Easy Actions You Can Take to Protect Democracy

 Poster parties are often organized by groups sponsoring upcoming rallies in the weeks ahead.
 And, like rallies, poster-making parties can be found by contacting your local Indivisible group or by using the Mobilize app.
 The added value of the poster parties is that you will also make contact with activists in your own community.

 Activists in several communities stage regular protests by hanging pro-democracy banners on freeway overpasses.
-These efforts often involve hanging banners over several contiguous overpasses.
 A calendar for these events can be found by contacting local activist groups in your community or by using the Mobilize app.

 Boycott Companies with an Authoritarian Spirit